daredloco/live-controls/README.md

 ## ToastR
 Simple implementation of ToastR popups

-**DO NOT USE TOASTR ANYMORE, WILL BE REMOVED IN VERSION 0.4-dev AND ABOVE!**
+**DO NOT USE TOASTR ANYMORE, REMOVED IN VERSION 0.4-dev AND ABOVE!**

 Reason: https://github.com/CodeSeven/toastr/issues/689